isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1419.md

 ---
-title: Freight Master Version 8.1 (25 Licenses)
+title: Simplr Warehouse Management and Simplr Sales Management Version 6-On Premise (5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1419
 ---

 ### Description

-The Freight Master software is a suite of integrated and comprehensive software modules targeted at the logistics industry.
-It comprises of four core sub-systems to cover the various business requirements of a logistics service provider.
-Whilst providing features and functionality found in high end logistics solutions, the software package is focused in helping SMEs to compete with multinationals through a low cost solution, thereby providing a more level playing field for the SMEs.
+Simplr is an easy-to-use, intuitive mobility solution for distribution management, distributor management and warehouse management.
+The comprehensive field sales-force automation solution optimises productivity, efficiency and provide management with real-time information and visibility in the sales distribution.
+The solution integrates your distribution network with data capture at every node to optimise resource utilization and provide a macro view of the supply chain.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Innosys_20200256_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_SIMPLR_20200181_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria